How to Cope With MS Joint Pain

-MS Joint Pain
+What You Need to Know About MS Joint Pain

 However, joint pain is very common among people with MS, specifically in the knees and hips, but this is usually caused by bad posture and compensating for bits of us that don’t work the way they should.

 The way a person with MS walks (their gait) can be affected by the following:

 - Numbness or tingling in the feet

 - Muscle weakness